IC8 -- a Simulator for an Imaginary Computer

-Via this page you can run IC8, a simulator for the imaginary computer that is presented in my books.
+Through the link below you can activate IC8, a simulator for the imaginary computer that is presented in my programming books.

 • After a program has been loaded with the Load button, it can be executed by pressing the Execute button.
 The Execute button transforms to Pause button with which you can stop the execution temporarily.
 When the program is stopped, this button is the Continue button with which you can resume program execution.